droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Homework

 <img class="img-right" src="../img/homework.png">
 Each day you will be required to turn in work on the exercises from the previous class period.
-Most of this work will likely be completed in class by most of you, as long as you remained focused and ask for help in class.
+Most of this work will likely be completed in class by most of you, as long as you remained focused and asked for help in class.
 However, some of you may need to work outside of class or seek additional help from me or the tutors to complete all of this work.
 The homework you turn in will be graded based on "completeness" according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">
   <thead>
-    <tr class="info"><th>4 points</th><th>2 point2</th><th>0 points</th></tr>
+    <tr class="info"><th>4 points</th><th>3-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
     <tr><td>All parts of the exercise were completed in full.
 Work was neat and orderly.</td><td>Some parts of the exercise were either not attempted or were incomplete.
 Work was not as neat and orderly as it should have been.</td><td>Very little of the exercise was completed.</td></tr>